 Breaking False Beliefs

-This is my story, and I continue to work on maintaining my own personal buffer zone day in day out.
+This is my story, and I am a continuing work in progress.

-What I have found, is that ever since I began implementing an intentional No program in to my day to day life, all of these reasons I stated above are revealed for what they truly are, false beliefs.
+What I have found, is that ever since I began implementing an intentional No program in to my day to day life, all of these reasons I stated above are revealed for what they truly are:

 People don’t get mad, people don’t get broken, you don’t lose opportunities, you aren’t looked at as rude.